MedTech Startup: The Definitive Guide for Founders and Board Members

 - ISO 13485 - The international standard for medical device quality management

-- FDA QMSR - The FDA's Quality Management System Regulation (compliance deadline: February 2026)
+- FDA QMSR - The FDA's Quality Management System Regulation, now in effect as of February 2, 2026, harmonizing FDA requirements with ISO 13485

 - ISO 14971 - Risk management throughout the product lifecycle